run2bizdocs/docs-1/en/docs/citsmart-esp-8/2-initial-settings/add-ons/neuro/developing-applications/service-integration-flow.md

 ##DIAGRAM

-The diagram of a service flow does not have the same "Task" components as a process flow.
-I.e., you cannot use the "Human Task" components for "Sub Process Workflow".
+The diagram of a service flow does not have the same **"Task"** components as a process flow.
+I.e., you cannot use the **"Human Task"** components for **"Sub Process Workflow"**.

 For a business process, we have, in addition, these components sections:

-- Connectors: components used to perform operations related to the database.
+- **Connectors**: components used to perform operations related to the database.
-- Components: varied components for performing various tasks.
+- **Components**: varied components for performing various tasks.
-- Transformers: components for converting variable types.
+- **Transformers**: components for converting variable types.
-- CITSmart: components used for integration with an external Citsmart system.
+- **CITSmart**: components used for integration with an external Citsmart system.

-- The other components present in the palette resemble the components of a "Process Flow".
+The other components present in the palette resemble the components of a "Process Flow".
 Further information regarding the functionality and use of each of the components can be found in the Developing Applications.

 1- To design a diagram, choose the tab for the same
 2- The following screen will be displayed: